JXASJ/jiexinwang-Homepage/content/publication/example/index.md

   preview_only: false

 # Associated Projects (optional).
-#   Associate this publication with one or more of your projects.
+   Associate this publication with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
+   Simply enter your project's folder or file name without extension.
-#   E.g. `internal-project` references `content/project/internal-project/index.md`.
+   E.g. `internal-project` references `content/project/internal-project/index.md`.
-#   Otherwise, set `projects: []`.
+   Otherwise, set `projects: []`.
-projects:
+#projects:
-  - example
+#  - example

 # Slides (optional).
 #   Associate this publication with Markdown slides.